arezamoosavi/shopping-app/README.md

 ```
 So to see results follow: 0.0.0.0:8000/graphql

-put this as query and press > button. all dummy data is shown.
+to get data put this as query and press > button. all dummy data is shown.
 ```json
 query{
   allOrders {